a-satyateja/boston-city/readme.md

-- Run `ionic serve` within the app directory to see your app in the browser
+- Run `ionic serve` within the app directory to see your boston-city demo app in the browser
 - Run `npm run test` to run the unit tests.
 - Run `ionic capacitor add` to add a native iOS or Android project using Capacitor
-- Run `ionic build cap android` to build your app to android.
+- Run `ionic build cap android` to build app to android.
-- Generate your app icon and splash screens using cordova-res --skip-config --copy
+- Generate custom app icon and splash screens using cordova-res --skip-config --copy
 - Quick Link to Docs: https://ion.link/docs
 - Breathe Deep and Relax.